Bachelor of Exercise and Sport Science (53J)

 Domestic applicants with VET / TAFE study

-To be eligible for an offer, you must have completed one of
+To be eligible for an offer, you must have completed a Certificate IV in one of the following:

 • Certificate IV in Allied Health Assistance (Nutrition and Dietetics Specialisation),